Hussein380/AI-Mpesa-Accountant/docs/DATABASE_SCHEMA.md

 - `user`: Reference to the User who sent/received the message (null for non-authenticated users)
 - `sessionId`: Unique identifier for the chat session
+- `role`: Whether the message is from the user, the AI assistant, or a system message
 - `content`: The text content of the message
-- `role`: Whether the message is from the user or the AI assistant
-- `timestamp`: When the message was sent
+- `createdAt`: When the message was sent

 ## MessageCount Model